 Eggs have allergens for some people.
 If you are not allergic to eggs and your baby has not shown any signs of allergies then you should take eggs in any form you like.

 Eating boiled eggs is a healthier option rather than eating in fried form.
-You can cook eggs fresh every day while your coffee or tea is getting ready, or you can boil them in advance and refrigerate.
+You can cook eggs fresh every day while your coffee or tea is getting ready, or you can boil them in advance and refrigerate them.
 Enjoy eggs with avocados and whole wheat bread as you prefer.

 You need to use bone-in meat of your choice, beef, lamb, mutton, or chicken (organic chicken is a much better and healthier option).

 Add a few garlic cloves, onions slices, salt, black pepper(optional), and cumin seeds.
 Add water as needed.
 Make sure meat is dipped in just the right amount of water.
 Cook for at least a couple of hours or more for extra nutrition.

 Now, the bone broth is ready, meat is deliciously tender.
 You can adjust the spices as you like.